jleeothon/conlanging/3-nominal.md

 | Acc. | -am / -at | -an    |
 | Gen. | -an       | -ar    |

-There is an optional animacy distinction in the accusative singular: ⟨-am⟩ for animate and ⟨-at⟩ for inanimate.
+There is an animacy distinction in the accusative singular: _-am_ for animate and _-at_ for inanimate.

-The strong adjective paradigm is used in literary contexts and when the noun is
+The **strong adjective paradigm** is used in literary contexts and when the noun is omitted:
-omitted:

 |      | Singular  | Plural |
 | ---- | --------- | ------ |